saiarvindg/cmsc430-final-project/README.md

  - Division by zero (located in `part2/div-by-zero` directory)

+ > Last part working correctly.
+Everything is implemented correctly until here.
+Running all the tests (included the provided final_tests) in this directory will work.

    In header.cpp under `u64 prim__47(u64 a, u64 b)` after the two `ASSERT_TAG` statements, I added this `if` block:
    ```
    if (DECODE_INT(b) == 0)